The Covent-Garden Journal: Meanwell affair

 In 1749, a court decision made by Fielding – in his role as magistrate – provoked rumours that he was being paid to defend brothels.
-Three years later, a letter written by "Humphry Meanwell" voiced objection to the 1752 Disorderly House Act (25 Geo.
-II, c.
+In 1752 a letter written by "Humphry Meanwell" voiced objection to the Disorderly Houses Act 1751 (25 Geo.
+2. c.
 36), which was intended to remove prostitutes and brothels from Britain.

-The public soon associated this letter with Fielding; his publication of what was seen as an endorsement of the letter in the 22 June issue strengthened this feeling: "The following Letter which was sent to the Justice by an unknown Hand, hath been transmitted to us; and tho' perhaps some Points are carried a little too far, upon the whole I think it a very sensible Performance, and worthy the Attention of the Public."
+The public soon associated this letter with Fielding.
+His publication of what was seen as an endorsement of the letter in the 22 June issue strengthened this feeling: "The following Letter which was sent to the Justice by an unknown Hand, hath been transmitted to us; and tho' perhaps some Points are carried a little too far, upon the whole I think it a very sensible Performance, and worthy the Attention of the Public."
 The text of the letter itself followed this note and was published in the "Covent Garden" section of the journal.

 Fielding responded to the claims that he wrote the letter in the 1 August issue of the Journal.
 While acknowledging that his association with the letter had made him popular with prostitutes, he went on to accuse them of being a source for social evils:

 Prostitutes are the lowest and meanest, so are they the basest, vilest, and wickedest of all Creatures.
 It is a trite Observation, that when a Woman quits her Modesty, she discards with it every other Virtue.
 To extend this to every frail Individual of the Sex, is to carry it too far; but if it be confined to those who are become infamous by public Prostitution, no Maxim, I believe, hath a greater Foundation in Truth, or will be more strongly verified by Experience.

 Martin Battestin believes that this passage is indicative of the fact that while Fielding was opposed to prostitution, "when actually confronted with the pitiable wretches accused of such crimes and misdemeanors ... he acted toward them with the compassion and good-humored tolerance that characterize the treatment of the 'lower orders' in his novels."
 To critic Lance Bertelsen, the passage "seems to reveal a lurking fascination with the oldest profession – one that, paired with his earlier endorsement of "Meanwell", suggests a writer oscillating between outrage and sympathy, humor and lechery."